HTML-GUY0/Flappy-Bird/README.md

 ✔️ Main Menu Button – Return to the main menu after losing .
 ✔️ Sky Background – A visually appealing background.

+✔️ All of these features on html, css and javascript only.

  # How to Play